LiamCoalStudio/smn/readme.md

 Simon is a simple language to generate source code for other languages (like C and C++).
 It also provides a library called `simondev` that adds a bunch of useful functions.

-Simon's parser is a little weird right now, but it is usable.
-If you put in invalid syntax, Simon will usually just go with it, probably assuming its a function or including the rest of the document in a single statement.

 Errors and warnings (produced by code) are a work in progress feature.
-I have plans to switch to a "stack" based system that will allow it to report `end` errors better, and not require `<statement>` as an argument.

 What can you do with Simon
 --------------------------